What you will learn

 - Criminal Record Check

 - Students in this program are required to complete a CRC.
 The CRC must be completed according to VCC's Criminal Record Check instructions.
 Students whose CRC results indicate they pose a risk to vulnerable populations will not be able to complete the requirements of the program (e.g. practicums) or graduate.

 - TB Screening

-- Within six months of the start of the program, students must submit a negative TB skin test.
+- Within the first term, students must submit a negative TB skin test.
 If the TB skin test is positive, a negative TB chest x-ray is required.

 - An Immunization Record must be completed

 - Immunizations in the following are strongly recommended and in some case may be required for practicum placements:

 - Hepatitis B

 - N95 Respiratory Mask